 Upon logging in, the Student Portal should open in a new window.
-If you are having trouble logging in please check your screen for pop-up blockers, usually found at the top of the screen in the address bar.
+If you are having trouble logging in please check our HOW TO: DISABLE POP UP BLOCKER for instructions on disabling pop up blockers.

-Some operating systems will minimize the new pop-up window to the taskbar.
-Please be sure to check the taskbar for any pop-up windows.
+Some operating systems will minimize the new pop-up window to the task bar.
+Please be sure to check the task bar for any pop-up windows.